Cabell, Putnam and Wayne counties to continue student meal programs

 HUNTINGTON — Local school districts will continue meal services to students that began last week amid the state’s “stay at home” order issued Monday by Gov. Jim Justice.

-Cabell County Schools plans to continue weekday meal delivery at all previously announced sites through the week and the duration of the order.
+Cabell County Schools is planning to continue weekday meal delivery at all previously announced sites through the week and the duration of the order.

 Designated locations can be found on the district’s Facebook page, Putnam County Schools — WV.

-Wayne County School buses also will deliver meal packets containing food for three days of breakfast and lunches twice each week to students.
+Wayne County School buses will also be delivering meal packets containing food for three days of breakfast and lunches twice each week to students.

 The deliveries take place Monday and Wednesday, and buses will leave the schools at 10:30 a.m. — parents or students should keep watch for their arrival at designated bus stops.